-The Integrative Project is a primarily self-led project to be created under the supervision of an official sponsor, who will serve as the evaluator of the IP.
-While sponsors will provide expert feedback, the IP is largely an independent project, and students are expected to become immersed in their own scholarship and take full charge of their own progress.
+The Integrative Project is a primarily self-led project to be created under the supervision of an official sponsor, who will serve as the IP's evaluator.
+While sponsors will provide expert feedback, the IP is largely an independent project, and students are expected to become immersed in their scholarship and take full charge of their progress.